Microsoft-Build-2016/CodeLabs-GameDev-3-ANGLE/README.md

 - Add touch and keyboard events to your app
 - Add game resources to your app
 - Run your game on Windows Phone
+- Add ANGLE to your project using NuGet.
+Please note that this is the **recommended** method for adding ANGLE to a project.

 <a name="Prerequisites"></a>
 ### Prerequisites ###